warning Coming soon – PHH Mortgage is changing its name! right arrow

 Subject to satisfaction of the prior approval requirements set forth in Section 2.7.9 and subject to the provisions of this Chapter, PHH Mortgage may elect to purchase eMortgages of such types or products which are eligible for sale to Fannie Mae and/or Freddie Mac and which otherwise meet the requirements of this Guide for possible purchase by PHH.

-As used in this Seller Guide, the following terms (whether or not capitalized) have the have the meanings set forth in the Glossary, and for convenience are reproduced below:
+As used in this Client Guide, the following terms (whether or not capitalized) have the have the meanings set forth in the Glossary, and for convenience are reproduced below:

 “Authoritative Copy” the single copy of an eNote which meets the requirements of applicable eMortgage Laws to be the “authoritative copy” of the eNote.